-Blind Side is a psychological thriller, and so much more.
+Blind Side is a psychological mystery and a thriller –– and so much more.
 Think Claire Kendall’s The Book of You meets Gone With The Wind with a sprinkling of Pat Barker’s Regeneration.
 Inspired by real-life events, it’s a tale of intrigue, terrorism and sexual obsession set in London around the time of the July 2005 terror attacks.

 The novel explores love and friendship, guilt and betrayal, secrets and obsession.
 How well can we ever really know anyone?
 And what should we do if we find out that the unthinkable has happened?
 A shiver-inducing, debate-provoking thriller that confronts urgent issues of our times and contemplates some of our deepest fears.